AntonioRDev/backend-api-challenge/README.md

 ## You are required to:
 * Provide an appropriate evaluation of the secret santa algorithm
-* Create a REST service using Quarkus or Spring framework - in Java
+* Create a REST service
 * Use relational database (MySQL / PostgreSQL / H2)
 * Document instructions on how to build and run the service locally
-* Create a container with your solution that can be run on Kubernetes
 * Provide curl commands or a Postman collection for interaction with the service